 This is the best high-protein anabolic French toast, with over 30 grams of protein per serving!
 It's made with 6 simple ingredients: egg whites, milk, protein powder, and your favorite bread.
 It's an easy and healthy breakfast recipe!

-I'm a huge fan of high-protein breakfasts-they're not only energizing but also incredibly satisfying.
-My protein oatmeal pancakes and protein acai bowl are total fan favorites (hello, #1 on Google!), so I'm excited to hear what you think of this high-protein French toast recipe.
+I'm a huge fan of high-protein breakfasts.
+They're not only energizing but also incredibly satisfying.
+As a former D1 rower and Ironman, I've built my mornings around protein, and this is one I come back to on repeat.
+My protein oatmeal pancakes and protein pancake bowl are total fan favorites (hello, #1 on Google!), so I'm excited to hear what you think of this high-protein French toast recipe.

 Honestly, this might be the best high-protein anabolic French toast ever.
 It's naturally sweet without any added sugar, packed with protein from egg whites and protein powder, and it's dairy-free!
 Every bite is soft and fluffy inside, with those crispy, buttery edges we all love.

 The best part?
 You only need six ingredients, and it's ready in 10 minutes.
 I usually go with vanilla protein powder, but you can totally mix it up with chocolate, cookies & cream, or whatever flavor you like.
-It's also perfect for meal prepping, so you have a quick, delicious breakfast ready.
+It's also perfect for meal prepping, just like my protein overnight oats and protein baked oats, so you have a quick, delicious breakfast ready.
 Whether you're hitting the gym, juggling a busy schedule, or just want something easy, this recipe is for you.

 I like to top mine with a spoonful of Greek yogurt (extra protein, yes please!), fresh berries, banana slices, and a drizzle of maple syrup or honey.
 Seriously, this high-protein French toast is a total game-changer.